abhatthal/getfile/README.md

 ## Future Plans
 * Add the ability to skip versions
 * Implement per-file prompting.
-* Enable server file entry deletion
-  * Need to duplicate serverPath in a clientPath located inside the respective client metadata file.
-  * Add logic for what to do when an existing clientPath does not match the specified serverPath.
-    In this case we want to move the file to the new serverPath.
-    Current behavior is to duplicate the file if a new version is released with a different serverPath.
-  * Can deprecate entries in current version by making new version with empty file and parsing logic.

 ## Demo
 See the following demonstration of running GetFile with a local server.